NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     Previous HEAD position was 47e9321...
 Version bump to v1.5.1 HEAD is now at c8081af...
 Version bump to v1.5.4

 __Note__: At the time of writing this note, the latest stable tag is <code>v1.6.4</code>.
-Bear in mind that the minimum required version of Ruby for this version is <code>2.3</code>.
-On the other hand, FreeBSD uses Ruby <code>2.2</code> by default.
-So, either stick to <code>1.5.x</code> or install Ruby RVM to manage several Ruby binaries without dependency breaks.
-For the sake of simplicity, I'm not going to cover RVM.
-There are plenty of great tutorials on the topic out there.
-Just search for "FreeBSD RVM".
+Bear in mind that the minimum required version of Ruby for this version is <code>2.3.x</code>.
+On the other hand, FreeBSD uses Ruby <code>2.2.x</code> by default.
+So, either stick to <code>1.5.x</code> or install a Ruby version manager to manage several Ruby binaries without dependency breaks.
+For the sake of simplicity, I'm not going to cover Ruby version managers in this section.
+Instead, a dedicated section on Ruby version managers can be found at the of the article.

 __5.__ Install the new gems: